-- Provide chaplains for shelters and other places where those affected by disaster gather.
+- Provide counselors and advisors for shelters and other places where those affected by disaster gather.

 - Go door to door to check on people in affected areas, providing blankets, water, food, and clothing and emotional first aid in the form of initial grief and loss therapy.

 - Accompany residents when reentry into affected areas is allowed, assessing the individual needs and providing physical materials and emotional support.

-Victim Relief Chapters provide the following support services to victims:
+Victim Relief specializes in these specific following support services to victims:

 - Assist victims in establishing security and safety

-- Provide repair and clean up to damaged residence
+- Provide repair and clean up to damaged areas

 - Provide emergency transportation and vehicle repairs